 Several engine manufacturers are experimenting with systems that would allow infinite variability in valve timing.
 For example, imagine that each valve had a solenoid on it that could open and close the valve using computer control rather than relying on a camshaft.
 With this type of system, you would get maximum engine performance at every RPM.
 Something to look forward to in the future...

-For more information on camshafts, valve timing and related topics, check out the links on the next page.
+For more information on camshafts, valve timing and related topics, check out the links below.